How the Monsoon Kids shoot came about

 who also brought in a huge array of props on the day, creating some of them on the fly too.
 Made to order drapes and flags were sewn together in the barn.

 The shoot spanned 2 days on an April weekend.
 Typically, an owner can leave alone for “standard farm location hire” but for this particular shoot, 4 owner-led people were on hand for both days, including myself from Farm Locations.
 There was a lot to supervise, animals to handle, props to move (including big bales by forklift), vehicles to direct, children to chaperone.
 The organisation and management on the day, enabled a smooth and successful weekend of shooting.

 How proud we are in seeing the campaign now live across branches, website and digital marketing.
 It looks amazing, and we know how much hard work went into it to make it happen.
 Every minute was worth it!

-Here are some of the final images : Monsoon Children AW19 Campaign
+Take a look at the final images chosen for the campaign > Monsoon Children AW19 Campaign